-Creating a resume is never an easy process as you need to show your best skills and qualifications for the recruiters to say “Welcome to the team”.
-While you may not have issues listing your former jobs and educational background, you’ll likely find it challenging describing leadership skills on a resume.
+Creating a resume is never an easy process as you need to show your best skills and qualifications for the recruiters to say, “Welcome to the team.”
+While you may not have issues listing your former jobs and educational background, you’ll likely find it challenging to describe leadership skills on a resume.

 “Is it even necessary?” you’d ask.
 Well, any business environment needs effective leaders, even if we’re talking about non-managerial positions.
 A good headhunter will always notice leadership traits in a resume.

 So what are some leadership skills to put on a resume, and how can you list them?
 And what do you need to write for the recipient to recognize a leader in you?

 The first thing that comes to mind when you think about how to describe leadership skills on a resume is what can be considered as such.
 According to S. Gullies’ study of leaders around the globe, leadership competencies can be divided into five categories:

 - Strong ethics and safety: having high ethical and moral standards, clearly communicating expectations

 - Self-organizing: setting goals/objectives without micromanaging the process